CDRH/keeping-data-alive/workflow1/README.md

 ## Installation

 Open the CityEngine Navigator pane.
-Drag the `export_to_kda.py` script into the workspace's "scripts" directory and select "Copy files" when a dialogue box appears.
+Download the export_to_kda.py script and drag it into the workspace's "scripts" directory.
+Select "Copy files" when a dialogue box appears.
 The script was designed to rely on only modules available by default within the CityEngine python environment, so no further installation steps are required.

 ![file organization overview with python script in scripts directory](images/cityengine_script_location.png)